ftp server using python

-This blog will teach you how to download and upload files in an FTP server using python.
+This blog will teach you how to download and upload files in an FTP server using python with a Python FTP client.
 Before moving further, let’s briefly examine what FTP is.

-FTP stands for Files Transfer Protocol.
-FTP's main feature is transferring files from local to remote using TCP connections.
+FTP stands for Files Transfer Protocol and is widely used for secure file transfer between systems.
+FTP’s main feature is transferring files from local to remote using TCP connections.
 FTP is also called application layer protocol.
 FTP has two processes for the transforming process: data connection and control connection.

-As per today's topic, we will use the ftplib module of python in the FTP server for downloading and uploading files.
+As per today’s topic, we will use the ftplib module of python in the FTP server for downloading and uploading files through Python automation scripts.
 Let’s have a brief about the ftplib module.

 import ftplib